lixvbnet/sshw/README.md

 ## config

-put config file `.sshw` or `.sshw.yml` in home directory or in the same directory of the binary.
+put config file `.sshw.yml` in home directory or in the same directory of the binary.

 [config example](./sshlib/config_example.yml):